Hansenlab1/Prot_Gem/readme.md

 # 💎 Proteomics Gem – Analysis Pipeline
-##for finding the  gems in your data!
+For finding the  gems in your data!
 *A modular Shiny application for end-to-end proteomics analysis*

 ## 📒 Table of Contents